Skip navigation

 Learn to Minister to Believers Through Regent’s M.A. in Christian Discipleship Program

 Do you have a desire to help others grow in their faith?
-Regent’s Master of Arts in Christian Discipleship program will prepare you to be ministry-ready the moment you graduate.
+Regent’s Master of Arts in Christian Discipleship program can prepare you to be ministry-ready the moment you graduate.
 This degree offers a balanced blend of coursework that includes Old and New Testament, Spiritual Formation, and Christian Theology, alongside specialty classes that hone in on your area of interest.
-You will learn discipleship strategies in church ministry, in either professional or lay settings leading children, youth, adults, or developing curriculum.
+You can learn discipleship strategies in church ministry, in either professional or lay settings leading children, youth, adults, or developing curriculum.
 Presented from a Christian perspective, this degree is offered fully online and supported by respected faculty in Virginia Beach.

 BROADEN YOUR UNDERSTANDING